LANL-Seismoacoustics/pisces/docs/source/tutorial.tables.md

 ## The core tables

 Pisces comes with the 20 prototype tables defined in the CSS 3.0 seismic schema.
-These are described in detail in the original specification, but here is a brief summary (Anderson et al., 1990)
+These are described in detail in the original specification (Anderson et al., 1990).
+Below are the entity-relationship diagrams for the CSS 3.0 schema from Anderson et al. (1990).

 <!--
 **affiliation**